doofinder/llm_composer/README.md

 The model will then produce responses that adhere to the specified JSON schema, making it easier to parse and handle results programmatically.

-**Note:** This feature is currently supported only on the OpenRouter and Google provider in llm_composer.
+**Note:** This feature is currently supported on the OpenRouter, Google, and OpenAI providers in llm_composer.

 ### Bot with external function call